StatCan/StatCan.OrchardCore/README.md

 ### How to Contribute

 * Report a bug in the code or our docs by [creating a new issue](https://github.com/StatCan/StatCan.OrchardCore/issues/new)
-* Questions, platform ideas, or just want to share your work? [join the community](https://github.com/StatCan/StatCan.OrchardCore/discussions)
+* Need help?
+Have questions, platform ideas, or just want to share your work? [join the community and start new discussion](https://github.com/StatCan/StatCan.OrchardCore/discussions)
-* Think you can help fix something? https://github.com/StatCan/StatCan.OrchardCore/issues/ and submit a Pull Request
+* Think you can help fix something?
+Browse the list of [issues](https://github.com/StatCan/StatCan.OrchardCore/issues/) (newcomers welcome! try one of the [`good-first-issue`](https://github.com/StatCan/StatCan.OrchardCore/issues?q=is%3Aissue+is%3Aopen+label%3Agood-first-issue)) and submit a Pull Request

 ### Security